PerfectlySoft/PerfectDocs/guide/MongoDB-Client.md

 ### Closing the Connection

 Once the connection is established and the database and collections have been defined, set the connection to close once completed using `defer`.
-This is done in reverse order - close collections, then databases, and then finally the client connection.
+This is done in reverse order: close collections, then databases, and then finally the client connection.

 ``` swift
 defer {